jeftedariel/Trackademia/README.md

 - SQL (Support for Mariadb, Mysql & Postgre)

 ## How to Contribute 🛠️
-Here is the translation of the instructions to English:

 1. **Create an issue or use an existing one**